 The youth exchange will take advantage of non-formal education methods, including group discussions, interactive exercises and games to better understand theme-related concepts, sharing circles, village exploration, brainstorming, interactive presentations, role plays, dance improvisation, theatre of the oppressed, Spoken Word, a Master Class with a famous Bulgarian writer, international performances, etc. The project will also feature an international evening organized by training participants to share aspects of their cultures with the local community, as well as a final storytelling performance whereby youth will read/perform some of their creations to facilitate reflection and dialogue with the local community where the project will be hosted.

-What will the youth exchange participants learn and experience?
+What did the youth exchange participants learn and experience?

-The experiential program is organized under 3 themes:
+The experiential program was organized under 3 themes:

 Critical Thinking in a Global Context

 ▼ critically examining ideas and beliefs related to society and democracy

 ▼learning about social justice, privilege, and social stratification

 ▼reflecting on the importance of storytelling as a tool for social dialogue and transformation